fardin-farrokhzad/kaaryar-react-course-entry-project/README.md

 ## ⚠️ Important Note for Users in Iran

-The TMDB image CDN may be blocked for Iranian IP addresses.
+The TMDB CDN is blocked for Iranian IP addresses.
 ***We recommend using a VPN when visiting the website from Iran*** to ensure images load correctly and a smooth experience.

 ---